amirmmolazemi/date-picker-library/README.md

 - [date-fns](https://date-fns.org/) - A calendar system plugin.

 ## Change log

+#### 0.2.0 (2025-12-05)
+- feat: add the defaults values as a props
+- fix: fix the selecting issues for months and years

 #### 0.1.1 (2025-12-03)
 - fix: fix the selection issue in ranges and multiples